 The tower’s floor plan is almost identical on levels three through 23 with 10 suites per floor.
-A sample floor survey plan is here, but like a condo plan it only shows the suite boundaries, not the divisions inside each suite (opens a new browser tab): floor plan 23rd floor .
+A sample floor survey plan is here, but like a condo plan (which it was likely intended to be) it only shows the suite boundaries, not the divisions inside each suite (opens a new browser tab): floor plan 23rd floor .
 The main floor has only two suites in addition to the lobby, the site office, mailboxes, a laundry room and two locker areas.
 There are more lockers on the basement level, which also houses the hot tub.
 On the second floor an ’08-plan studio suite is omitted to accommodate access to the outdoor swimming pool and two change rooms with tiny saunas.
 On the survey plan note that suite floor areas include the roomy balconies and are measured to the exterior of outside walls and midpoint of interior walls, so true square footage is 10% or 12% less than stated.

 A major feature of Orchard House is the view from suites higher than, say, the sixth floor.
-The south-side suites look towards nearby towers, such as Roberts House condominiums, but from a distance.
+The south-side suites look towards nearby towers such as Roberts House condominiums, but from a distance.
 To the left are views of South Park, then the forest of Beacon Hill Park, and for those on higher floors Oak Bay, the Strait of Juan de Fuca and the American San Juan Islands.
 To the right, south-side suits overlook James Bay, the Strait of Juan de Fuca, the American Olympic Peninsula mountains, Esquimalt Harbour and the Sooke Hills.
-On the north side Orchard House suites have picture-postcard views of the Inner Harbour, the historic B.C.
+North-side Orchard House suites have picture-postcard views of the Inner Harbour, the historic B.C.
 Legislature, all of downtown Victoria, the Malahat hills and from top floors one can see north to the Coast Mountains 150 km distant, and to the east Washington State’s Mount Baker, which is 130 km away.

 Amenities include the just-mentioned swimming pool, a dated-looking but functional hot tub on the basement level, an indoor parking stall for every suite, a locker for almost every suite, and an over-crowded bicycle storage room.
 Some lockers are located above lobby-level lockers, so these require a ladder to access.

 There is no visitor parking on-site at Orchard House even though there are 34 more indoor parking stalls (245) than suites (211).
-The City of Victoria bylaw requiring that 10% of residential building parking be allocated to visitors was authorized by the Province just after the building went up, so owner Westsea Construction is exempt from compliance.
+The City of Victoria bylaw requiring that 10% of residential building parking be allocated to visitors was authorized by the Province just after the building went up, so owner Westsea Construction was and remains exempt from compliance.
 Westsea rents out the surplus stalls for revenue and/or leaves stalls unassigned and available informally at the site manager’s discretion.

 Orchard House tower is concrete and steel construction.
 During repairs I’ve seen that interior walls between suites and between suites and hallways are double-wall systems.
 While concrete transmits tapping sounds, and some suites have original parquet hardwood that clatters a bit, largely it’s a quiet building internally.
 I live in an ’07 suite adjacent to the elevators, so I sometimes dream that I can hear a subway running in the distance.
-The ’08 suites are next to the garbage chute, so sometimes its use is audible.
+The ’08 suites are next to the garbage chute, so sometimes its use can be heard.
 Across the hall, downtown-facing suites overlook a fire hall where engines announce an emergency several times each day.
 These are urban sounds we gladly live with; Victoria’s amenities are at our doorstep.